Education Advisory Committee

-Ella Howard is an Associate Professor of History at Armstrong State University in Savannah, Georgia, where she teaches urban history, digital history, material culture, and popular culture.
+Ella Howard is an Associate Professor of History at Wentworth Institute of Technology in Boston, Massachusetts, where she teaches urban history, digital history, material culture, and popular culture.
 She has previously worked on a Teaching American History grant with local K-8 educators.
 Her book Homeless: Poverty and Place in Urban America was published by the University of Pennsylvania Press in 2013.

 Melissa Jacobs is a Coordinator for Library Services in the New York City Department of Education.
 She is the founder and former chair of the American Association of School Librarians (AASL) Best Apps for Teaching and Learning, former committee member of AASL Information Technology Pathfinder Award and AASL Best Websites for Teaching and Learning, and a past President of the School Library Systems Association of New York State.
 Melissa contributes regularly to a column in School Library Connection and has been published in School Library Journal, Teacher Librarian, and Knowledge Quest.

 Susan Ketcham has been teaching English since 2000.
 She graduated from Purdue University with a BA in English Education and has recently added School Library to her teaching license.
 This year will be her 14th at East Central High School in St. Leon, Indiana.
 While she has taught every grade level from 6th-12th, this year she will teach English 9, Honors English 11, and Genres of Literature.

 Jamie Lathan is a 14-year social studies teacher at a residential high school (North Carolina School of Science and Mathematics) in Durham, North Carolina.
 He received his BA in History and MAT in Social Studies teaching from the University of Virginia and his Ph.D. in Curriculum, Culture, and Change from the University of North Carolina at Chapel Hill.
 He also serves as dean of distance education and extended programs at his high school.